Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

 In the first block type, the $r$ variable for a general face $F$ of a cell $P$ is:

 where $U$ and $D$ are the upwind and the downwind cell to $P$, respectively.
 The variable $r_F$ measures the ratio between the upstream and downstream gradients from face $F$.
 In this case,~\eqref{eq:r} assumes a 1D stream and a mesh with cells of the same size.
 Total Variation Diminishing schemes inspire the computation of this variable~\cite{ waterson}, commonly used due to their outstanding performance.
 The most important advantage of these schemes is that they preserve monotonicity, ensuring a stable and non-oscillatory solution.
 This feature is reached by monitoring the $r$ values, permitting the differencing scheme to act if the range of r is between $[0,2]$ and changing to the Upwind scheme otherwise.
-This justifies our second type of blocks, in which we clip the values of $r$ to this acting range.
-The third block is the normalization one.
+The $r$ variable can be interpreted as a second derivative or as a measure of the acceleration of the velocity field at $F$.
+Values below zero or higher than two mean a sharp change in the acceleration, being the face velocity totally influenced by the upwind or the downwind cell, respectively.
+For values between zero and two, our network should discover how to combine the neighboring cell center values.
+This interpretation justifies our second type of blocks, that clip the values of $r$ to the acting range $[0,2]$.
+The third block, following Figure~\ref{fig:architecture}, is the normalization one.
 Normalization of the neural network's inputs is a standard process that offers several benefits, like faster convergence or enhanced generalization.
 Moreover, it is also necessary in this case because the orders of magnitude of pressure and velocities are different.
 We normalize the velocities and the pressure in the following way:

 where $i$ refers to each component of the mean velocity and $p_{atm}$ is the atmospheric pressure.
 Both types of normalization are zero preserving, which means the zero value in the normalized space is equal to the zero in the original one.
 In the case of the velocity, the normalized values are forced to be in the range [-1,1], preserving the original sign, which indicates the direction of the flow.
 The normalized value is equivalent to the pressure resulting from subtracting the reference pressure from the total pressure (summation of static and dynamic pressure).
 An extra transformation for enforcing $p_{norm}$ values between [-1,1] is unnecessary since the pressure variation for our flow conditions is very low.
 In cases with high-pressure variation, adding a transformation to the pressure similar to~\eqref{eq:norm_v} would be recommended.